necatiozmen/movied-next/README.md

-## About
+#### About
 Next.js version of https://github.com/necatiozmen/movied demo project.

 Clone the repo and install npm modules

 `npm install`

-then

 `npm run dev`

-Server and Client compile together on localhost:3000
+Client and Server side compiles together.

-Express server included to project.No need external server.
+Express server included to project.

+No need an external server.